Mia Wray: 2011–2019: Breakthrough and Mia Wray

-2020–2021: "Work for Me" and "Never Gonna be the Same"
+2020–2023: Stay Awake

 On 9 May 2020, Wray appeared as part of online music initiative The State of Music, where she performed Helen Reddy's "I Am Woman" alongside Kate Miller-Heidke, Mahalia Barnes, and Missy Higgins.
 On 13 September, Wray's debut single "Work for Me" was premiered on Triple J's 2020 program with Richard Kingsmill.
 "Work for Me" was officially released on 16 September, alongside an accompanying music video.
 Triple J described the song as having "stomping percussion, electrifying brass and empowering AF songwriting".
 On 28 September, Wray was announced as the Triple J Unearthed Feature Artist on Triple J for that week.
 On 24 October, Wray was announced as one of the acts scheduled to perform on the premiere of the second season of Australian live music program The Sound.
 On 31 October, Wray performed on the 32nd edition of Isol-Aid, an Instagram live music festival created during the COVID-19 pandemic.
 On 1 November, Wray performed an a cappella version of "Work for Me" from Athenaeum Theatre, Melbourne for The Sound's season two premiere.
 On 20 November, Wray featured as a backing vocalist on the song "Blue Bird" from Something for Kate's seventh studio album The Modern Medieval (2020).
 On 20 January 2021, Ivy League Records announced that they had signed Wray to their roster.
 The same day, she released the single "Never Gonna Be the Same".
 "Never Gonna Be the Same" was added to rotation by Triple J on 25 January 2021.
 On 27 February, Wray supported Something for Kate at the Summer Sounds Festival at the Sidney Myer Music Bowl.
 On 9 March, Wray announced her debut headline tour, a four-date residency at the Northcote Social Club, in Northcote, Victoria.
 On 9 April, Wray was announced as a support act for the Teskey Brothers' concert at the Forum Theatre in Melbourne, held in support of the band's live album named after the venue.
 The one-off concert took place on 21 April 2021.
 On 22 April, Wray announced her first east coast tour, in support of the single "Never Gonna Be the Same".
 Throughout April and May, Wray supported the Rubens alongside Alice Ivy on their national Live in Life Tour.
 On 4 May, "Work for Me" placed second in the Performance category at the 2021 iteration of the International Songwriting Competition.
 On 2 June, Wray was announced as a nominee for Breakthrough Independent Artist of the Year at the 2021 AIR Awards; alternative rock band Spacey Jane were later announced as the recipient of the award on 5 August.
 On 3 June, Wray released the single "Needs".
 On 13 September, "Work for Me" was shortlisted for Best Song at the 2021 Music Victoria Awards.
 On 4 November, Wray was announced as a support act for the Oceanian leg of Melbourne musician Vance Joy's 2022 Long Way Home Tour, alongside the Rubens, Thelma Plum, Middle Kids and Budjerah.